Hayan47/Drivolution-Car-Rental/README.md

 - Add Car: Users can add their own cars to the platform for others to rent.
 - Favorites List: Users can add cars to their favorites list for quick access.
 - Location Services: Integration with Google Maps allows users to view car locations, get directions, and estimate distances.
+- Push Notification: Implementing Firebase Cloud Messaging users will be notified about their cars state

 ## Architecture